xyfoo/xyfoo.github.io/_posts/CMR-Negotiating-The-Best-Salary-Tom-Washington.md

 Interviewing is a continuation of your research.
 Keep your detective cap on and discover all you can.
 Ask yourself if you would enjoy working for this person.
 Will you respect this boss?
 Do your management philosophies match?
 Will you like each other?
 These are some of the important questions that can be answered, in part, by the research you conduct during interviews.

 Do some research before each interview, even if it’s the third or fourth interview with the same company.
 This is particularly important if you feel really good about the job, your potential boss, and the company.
 Discover all you can.
 Answering questions effectively and asking the right questions could make the difference between being the number-one choice and the number-two choice.

+Copyright 2004, Tom Washington.
+Not for commercial use without prior approval.